sestevao/letmeask/README.md

 ## Additional functionalities

+- [ ] Add styled-components
 - [ ] Dark theme
-- [ ] Page not found/Not Found
+- [x] Page not found/Not Found
 - [ ] Route to display all rooms
 - [ ] Count of total questions, likes and answered questions
-- [ ] Direct/redirect to admin route after creating room
+- [x] Direct/redirect to admin route after creating room
 - [x] Create a Toast component from scratch to use at different times
 - [ ] Display a closed room, but without allowing the creation of questions and like
-- [ ] Allow user to log out from the admin page and when viewing an open room
+- [x] Allow user to log out from the admin page and when viewing an open room
 - [ ] Allowing to order questions by the amount of likes on the room page
 - [ ] And other small improvements